 Once our Section folders are created, let's move corresponding audio files to their respective Section folder.
-Move all the Chapter (MP3/WAV) files for Matthew and Mark to the "001-Section-Matthew-Mark" folder.
+In the first Language folder, "001-Language-English", move all the Chapter (MP3) files for Matthew and Mark to the "001-Section-Matthew-Mark" folder.
 Move all the Chapter files for 1 and 2 Corinthians to "002-Section-1-and-2-Cor".
 Move all the Chapter files for Jude and Revelation to "003-Section-Jude-Rev".